Choke (2008 film)

-Choke is a 2008 American black comedy film written and directed by Clark Gregg.
-The film stars Sam Rockwell and Anjelica Huston.
+Choke is a 2008 American black comedy film written and directed by Clark Gregg, based on the 2001 novel by Chuck Palahniuk.
+It stars Sam Rockwell and Anjelica Huston.
+It tells the story of a man who works in a colonial theme park, attends sexual addiction recovery meetings, and intentionally chokes on food in upscale restaurants so his "rescuers" give him money out of sympathy and thus cover his mother's Alzheimer's disease hospital bills.

 Production took place in New Jersey in 2007.
-It premiered at the 2008 Sundance Film Festival and was purchased by Fox Searchlight Pictures for distribution.
-The film was released on September 26, 2008 and the DVD was released on February 17, 2009.
+Choke premiered at the 2008 Sundance Film Festival and was purchased by Fox Searchlight Pictures for distribution.
+It was released on September 26, 2008 and the DVD was released on February 17, 2009.

-Choke is based on the 2001 novel of the same name by Chuck Palahniuk.
-It tells the story of a man who works in a colonial theme park, attends sexual addiction recovery meetings, and intentionally chokes on food in upscale restaurants so his "rescuers" would give him money out of sympathy and thus cover his mother's Alzheimer's disease hospital bills.